-Whether you take out student loans or earn an allowance from your parents, understanding your expenses and setting a budget can help you better prepare for life after college.
+Whether you take out student loans, work or earn an allowance from your parents, understanding your expenses and setting a budget can help you better prepare for life after college.
 Set a spending limit each month so you can cover all your expenses including food, rent, transportation, entertainment and school supplies.
 Summer is a great time to talk about your financial situation with your parents or legal guardian.

 It’s no secret that exercise is an essential part of living, but why would it benefit your career prep?
-Studies show that regular exercise can stimulate brain cell development, improve memory retention, increase focus and concentration, as well as relieve stress.
+Studies show regular exercise can stimulate brain cell development, improve memory retention, increase focus and concentration, as well as relieve stress.
 It can also boost your mental health if you are prone to anxiety or depression.

 Start a personal project